adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 }
 ```

-When compiling with libuvc, we'll need to include the follow linker flags.
+When compiling libuvc, we need to include the follow linker flags.

 ```plaintext
 `pkg-config --libs --cflags libusb-1.0` -ljpeg -pthread